 The allure of real estate investment can draw many people in to the world of fixing and flipping homes.
-Given its low barrier to entry and potential for quick profits, many assume that real estate investment is both straightforward and easy to navigate.
-The reality is that real estate investment — when executed poorly — can be more of a nightmare than that dream scenario many imagine it will be when they start.
-As a result, many beginner real estate investors experience several challenges along the way that ultimately keep them from their return on investment (ROI) goals, including these 3 most common issues for investors.
+Given its low barrier to entry and potential for quick profits, many assume that real estate investing is easy.
+Unfortunately, when executed poorly, it can be more of a nightmare than the dream scenario many imagine.
+As a result, many first-time real estate investors experience several challenges along the way.
+Ultimately, these challenges keep investors from seeing returns on investment (ROI).
+Here are 3 of the most common issues for investors.

 Common Issue #1: Biting off more than you can chew

 The exposure to real estate investment that most beginners experience is through the lens of television.
-Networks like HGTV often paint a pretty picture for investors, showing real estate investment as a fast, exciting and often profitable venture.
+Networks like HGTV often paint a pretty picture for investors.
+This is mainly due to shows portraying real estate investment as a fast, exciting, and often profitable venture.

-With that in mind, beginning real estate investors often go into their first properties with big plans for their home rehab — add square footage, knock down walls and other major renovation ideas.
-Unfortunately, this kind of work often requires additional projects like plumbing, moving air conditioning ductwork — all of which are costly both in time and money.
-And now, those early expectations of turning the first home into a masterpiece are long gone as time keeps passing and the costs pile up.
+With that in mind, novice real estate investors often go into their first properties with big plans for rehab.
+Perhaps they plan to add square footage, knock down walls, or perform other major renovations.
+Unfortunately, these rehabs often require additional projects like plumbing, or moving air conditioning ductwork.
+Such projects are costly both in time and money.
+And now, early expectations of turning the first flip into a masterpiece are long-gone as the costs accumulate.

 Instead of diving right into real estate investment with a major home renovation, consider starting small while learning the business.
-Smaller improvements, such as fresh paint, updated appliances, new flooring or additional curb appeal projects is a great way for new investors to not tread water in just their first few investments.
+Simpler improvements, such as fresh paint, updated appliances, and new flooring, are easy ways to increase value

-As always, proper preparation prior to an initial investment will help beginners focus on mastering smaller parts of the real estate investment business.
+Proper preparation prior to an initial investment will help beginners focus on mastering smaller parts of real estate investing.

 Common Issue #2 Not understanding the market

-Investing in real estate requires a significant amount of research in order to make the profit on the back-end.
-Arguably the most important aspect of this preparation is researching the markets where potential investment properties are located.
+Investing in real estate requires a significant amount of research in order to make profits on the back-end.
+Arguably, the most important aspect of this preparation is market research to discover potential investment properties.

-Without a real sense of what the market will bear, beginning real estate investors will find their properties not getting the ROI they expected.
+Without knowing what the market will bear, first-time real estate investors will struggle obtaining the ROI they expect.

-For example, a beginning investor sees a house and wants to rehab it with plans on buying it for $150,000, pouring some money into it for renovation and then selling it for $250,000 because a similar house sold for the same amount only five miles away.
-The problem is that, although close by, the smaller house may have been on a more developed street — attracting higher paying buyers.
+For example, a beginning investor sees a house and wants to rehab it with plans on buying it for $150,000.
+They’ll want to complete renovations and sell it for $250,000.
+They assume that because a similar house sold for the same amount only five miles away, it’s feasible.
+Unfortunately, although close by, the smaller house may have been on a more developed street — attracting higher paying buyers.

 Failure to truly understand the market — both on a micro and macro level — will ultimately result in greater challenges for a new real estate investor.